getndazn/kopytko-unit-testing-framework/README.md

   ts = MyServiceTestSuite()
   ts.name = "MyService - getData"

-  ts.addTest("it should return some data", function () as String ' Given
+  ts.addTest("it should return some data", function (ts as Object) as String ' Given
     service = MyService()
     expected = { arg: "abc" }